Notable Properties of Specific Numbers

 10

-Number of fingers on the average human.
+Number of fingers on a typical human.
 10 has many other cultural properties resulting from that, or indirectly through other cultural properties (the use of 10 as our base is a cultural phenomenon).

 11